 As soon as it comes to the boil, remove the pan from the heat.
 Strain the sauce through a coarse sieve into a bowl, using the spoon to push any larger bits of tomato through.
 Discard the basil and garlic left in the sieve, but scrape any tomatoey goodness off the back of the sieve into the bowl.
 Pour the sauce back into the pan, bring to a boil, then lower the heat and simmer for 5 minutes.
 Cook until it’s the perfect consistency for spreading on your pizza bases.

 For the pizza dough, sieve the flour and salt onto a clean work surface and make a well in the middle.
-In a jug, mix the yeast, sugar and olive oil into the water and leave for a few minutes, then pour into the well.
-Using a fork, bring the flour in gradually from the sides and swirl it into the liquid, when it all starts to come together, work the rest of the flour in with your clean hands.
+In a jug, mix the yeast, sugar and olive oil into 650ml of lukewarm water and leave for a few minutes, then pour into the well.
+Using a fork, bring the flour in gradually from the sides and swirl it into the liquid.
+When it all starts to come together, work the rest of the flour in with your clean hands.
 Knead until you have a smooth, springy dough.
 Place the ball of dough in a large flour-dusted bowl and cover with a damp cloth and place in a warm room for an hour until the dough has doubled in size.